i-n-c/conjur-ecs-deploy/README.md

 4. Customise the generated parameters file in your editor of choice.
 5. Launch a Stack

+    Stack Name pattern: `[a-z][a-z0-9]+`

+    Stack Name Description: The stack name must start with a lowercase letter then contain lowercase letters and numbers.
+This is because its reused in various places with more restrictive character sets (eg rds db name).

     ```bash
       $ aws --profile myprofile \
       cloudformation create-stack \